 Post-Homecoming debriefings and a DIA Intelligence Appraisal of them, now unclassified, provide a summary of the prisoners of war's experience in Southeast Asia.
-300
+509

-Captivity ranged from several hours in South Vietnam to more captivity ranged from several notes in South Vietnam to more than eight years in the North.
+Captivity ranged from several hours in South Vietnam to more than eight years in the North.
 Most servicemen were captured during the height of the bombing of the North between 1966 and 1968.
 POWs captured prior to December 1971 were known as the "Old Guys."
-The majority of POWs were Air Force and Navy pilots shot down over North Vietnam and virtually all were captured within minutes because they descended directly into populated within minutes and shock which made avantees. areas.
+The majority of POWs were Air Force and Navy pilots shot down over North Vietnam and virtually all were captured within minutes because they descended directly into populated areas.
 Many suffered ejection injuries and shock which made evasion impossible; while others evaded successfully for up to 12 days.
-Evasion in Lacs was somewhat easier and many more downed airmen were recovered in the sparsely populated and otherwise more permissive environment.
+Evasion in Laos was somewhat easier and many more downed airmen were recovered in the sparsely populated and otherwise more permissive environment.
 POWs captured in Laos and taken to North Vietnam had spent less than three weeks in Laos itself.
+The PRG returned 122 U.S. POWs; 28 were released in South

 The PRG returned 122 U.S. POWs; 28 were released in South Vietnam.
-All but one had been captured by the Viet Cong and desirance.

-tained near the Cambodian border and the last POW was held in the Delta region.
+All but one had been captured by the Viet Cong and detained near the Cambodian border and the last POW was held in the Delta region.
 The remaining 94 POWs were captured north of Da Lat City after 1968 and moved to North Vietnam for detention.